-BA652 | Production & Operations Management for Manufacturing & Heavy Industry: This course introduces production/operations management used in manufacturing and heavy industry with emphasis on the heavy, shipbuilding and general manufacturing industry.
+BA652 | Production & Operations Management for Manufacturing & Heavy Industry:

+This course introduces production/operations management used in manufacturing and heavy industry with emphasis on the heavy, shipbuilding and general manufacturing industry.
 The focus of the course is on operations in manufacturing and some topics it will cover are integrated design, program management, process selection and analysis, lean operations, quality systems, total quality management, facilities management, capacity planning and project planning and scheduling.
 Graduate Credit Hours-4

 BA660 | Strategic Supply Chain Management: This course is designed as a capstone course in which students learn and apply various models and tools to formulate a business strategy.
-The students will learn and apply the process of situational analysis including the macroenvironment, industry environment, and internal situation of the firm.
+Students must earn a course grade of a B minus (B-) or better in BA660 to successfully complete the graduate program.
+The students will learn and apply the process of situational analysis including the macro- environment, industry environment, and internal situation of the firm.
 This analysis will be used to create alternative strategies and determine the optimal strategy to be implemented.
 The course also examines the processes and issues to implement the selected strategy.
 Essentially, this course will take many of the concepts learned in previous graduate courses and apply them here.
 This course will go beyond the traditional pedagogy and explore actual strategic decision making and business development planning.
 Graduate Credit Hours-4

 BA661 Special Topics in ILM - as needed - not required.
-Graduate Credit Hours- 1-4
+Graduate Credit Hours- 1- 4